 Case “in->us”, trading at NASDAQ/NYSE:

-The trading model generates again of 1349.15%.
+The trading model generates an impressive gain of 1349.15%.
 The table above the chart gives some key metrics.
 The rows describe three different trading scenarios.
 The “Trading” row reflects our trading model.
 The “Local” row reflects the summary of the day performance of all dates in the dataset (in the time range) at the local stock exchange (in this case NASDAQ/NYSE).
 The “Remote” row reflects the summary of the day performances of all dates in the dataset (in the time range) at the remote stock exchange (in this case BSE).
 The columns are described below: